flipkart-incubator/jupyter_client/docs/messaging.rst

    which ones are from other clients, so they can display each type appropriately.

-4. **Control**: This channel is identical to Shell, but operates on a separate socket, to allow important messages to avoid queueing behind execution requests (e.g. shutdown or abort).
+4. **Control**: This channel is identical to Shell, but operates on a separate socket to avoid queueing behind execution requests.
+The control channel is used for shutdown and restart messages, as well as for debugging messages.

 5. **Heartbeat**: This socket allows for simple bytestring messages to be sent between the frontend and the kernel to ensure that they are still connected.